 • Will enter the 2015 season in third place on ASU’s all-time list with 34 career goals and fourth on the all-time points list (77).

-• Owns the school record for the most consecutive games scoring a goal (8 - last three games in 2012 and first five games of 2013).
+• Also owns the school record for most consecutive games scoring a goal (8).

 • In the summer of 2014, participated in U.S. Under-23 Women’s National Team training camp.

 • Has played in 60 career games (58 starts).

 • Earned First-Team NSCAA All-Regional and First-Team All-Pac-12 recognition in addition to being named a Second-Team Scholar All-America by the NSCAA.